Introduction to Service Records

 Article Summary

-Request Users create and fill out Service Record Forms to record an Incident and submit it for Resolution.
+Request Users create and fill out Service Record Forms to record an Incident, Change, Problem or Request and submit it for Resolution.

-This article describes the basic anatomy of Service Records and the role they serve in the Resolution process.
+This document describes the basic anatomy of Service Records and the role they serve in the Resolution process.

 Service Record Layout